konradszewczyk/lico-reproduction/README.md

 ### Evaluation

-The evaluation code is currently available in the "segment_pointing" branch on this repository.
+The evaluation code is currently available "eval" folder on this repository.
 It consists of three runnable files in the "eval" folder: consistency_evaluation.py (Salience Equaivariance Score), segmentation_evaluation.py (Segmentation Content Heatmap) and multi_instance_evaluation.py (Multi-Object Saliency Uniformity).

+Additionally, the Jupyter Notebook for interpretability experiments in available under "interpretability_evaluation.ipynb".

 #### Salience Equivariance Score